Osceola Art Studio and Garden School

 The artist is not a different kind of person but every person is a different kind of artist. – Eric Gill

-Enrollment for our second circle of artists begins February 1st, 2020.
+Enrollment for our second circle of artists begins July 2021.
 To learn more, visit our General Enrollment Information page.
-You can also sign up to receive e-mail updates from us about our enrollment process, other early learning programs, and on-going community events.

 About the Osceola Art Studio and Garden School